 Cleaning

-We work with a contractor who manages the cleaning service in communal areas across our neighbourhoods.
+We work with a contractor who manages the cleaning service in our communal areas including our leasehold buildings.

 Rate My Cleaner and Rate My Gardener feedback surveys